 Surgical options include extension block splinting with Kirschner wires, closed reduction and internal fixation (CRIF) and open reduction and internal fixation (ORIF).

-The end result following phalanx fractures depends on many factors, including the forces causing the injury, patient compliance, type of treatment, length of immobilization, and medical expertise.
+The outcome of phalanx fractures depends on many factors, including the forces causing the injury, patient compliance, type of treatment, length of immobilization, and medical expertise.

-Stiffness is one of the most common complications following phalangeal fracture.
-It is most associated with amount of soft tissue injury and age of the patient.
+Stiffness is one of the most common complications following phalangeal fracture, correlating with the amount of soft tissue injury and age of the patient.
 Some degree of stiffness occurs in greater than 50% of proximal phalangeal fractures.

-Malunion/deformity is common, especially with nonoperative treatment of fractures that should have been treated surgically.
-Corrective osteotomy is performed to correct the deformity.
+Malunion (healing with deformity) is common, especially with nonoperative treatment of fractures that should have been treated surgically.
+Osteotomy is performed to correct the deformity.

-Post-traumatic arthritis is also a potential complication of intra-articular fractures especially.
+Post-traumatic arthritis is a potential complication of intra-articular fractures.

 Risk factors and prevention

-Wearing proper gloves and protective wear can decrease the chance of work related phalangeal fracture.
+Wearing proper gloves and protective wear can decrease the chance of work-related phalangeal fractures.

-The plural of phalanx is “phalanges” and the adjectival form is “phalangeal”.
-Etymology: The ancient Greek word “phalangos” meant "line of battle”, referring to a tight array of 800 soldiers.
-The fingers, closely opposed, may be thought to resemble an infantry row – at least to the folks who thought that the scaphoid looked like a boat, or that the coracoid process of the scapula resembles a raven's beak
+The plural of phalanx is “phalanges” and the adjective is “phalangeal”.
+Etymology: The ancient Greek word “phalangos” means "line of battle,” referring to a tight array of 800 soldiers.
+The fingers, closely apposed, may be thought to resemble an infantry row – at least to the people who thought that the scaphoid looked like a boat, or that the coracoid process of the scapula resembled a raven's beak.